yodrew/yodrew.github.io/_pages/back/services.md

 #### retreat

-I support retreats in person at my place or yours.
+- I support retreats in person at my place or yours.
 They are 11 days: a [9-day Czech](/format#czech) retreat + 2 buffer days.

 	The process is to read, [confer](/store/confer), reserve, book, and retreat.
 See [enroll](/store/enroll) for details.

-If you plan to retreat on your own, I can [confer](/store/confer) with you about your questionnaire by email and phone.

-I support retreats remotely.
+- I also support retreats remotely.
 Start by conferring with me.
 We can talk about it then.
+- If you plan to retreat on your own, I can [confer](/store/confer) with you about your questionnaire by email and phone.

 Marion Abbott of Australia at [Profound Rest Retreats](https://profoundrest.wordpress.com) is also organizing retreats.
 Simen Kirkerød of Norway can do it, too (write me).